MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	Notice the line in the output that reads "publicAccessLevel: 'Blob'".
 By default, the containers you create are private, which means that the container and its contents can only be accessed by the owner of the storage account (or anyone who has the container's key).
 However, the "-p blob" switch you included in the command that created the container allows anonymous read access to blobs in that container.
 This is generally the way you configure a container that holds images and other public assets for Web sites.

 1. The next step is to create a blob by uploading a file to the "images" container.
+The file you will upload is named azure-banner.jpg and is provided for you with this lab.
+At the command prompt, navigate to this lab's "resources" directory, making it the current directory.

-Find an image file in your local file system, or use the azure-banner.jpg file provided in the "resources" folder of this lab.
-Then run the following command, replacing *[accountname]* with the storage account name, *[accountkey]* with the storage account key, and *[path]* with the path to the image you wish to upload, to create a blob named "banner.jpg:"
+1. Execute the following command, replacing *[accountname]* with the storage account name, and *[accountkey]* with the storage account key to create a blob named "banner.jpg:"

     <pre>
-    azure storage blob upload -a [accountname] -k [accountkey] [path] images banner.jpg
+    azure storage blob upload -a [accountname] -k [accountkey] azure-banner.jpg images banner.jpg
     </pre>

-	If the blob is successfully uploaded, you'll receive the following confirmation from the CLI:
+	If the blob is successfully uploaded, you will receive the following confirmation from the CLI:

 	<pre>
 	info:    Executing command storage blob upload
 	+ Checking blob banner.jpg in container images
-	+ Uploading \temp\azure-banner.jpg to blob azure-banner.jpg in container images
+	+ Uploading azure-banner.jpg to blob azure-banner.jpg in container images
 	Percentage: 100.0% (28.80KB/28.80KB) Average Speed: 28.80KB/S Elapsed Time: 00:0
 	0:00
 	+ Getting Storage blob information